Cajac/picoCTF-Writeups/picoCTF_2023/Cryptography/ReadMyCert.md

 Copy the long base64 string but leave out the lines with `BEGIN CERTIFICATE REQUEST` and `END CERTIFICATE REQUEST`.

-Most of the output is garbage but you will see thae flag in the first line.
+Most of the output is garbage but you will see the flag in the first line.

 ### Use an online CSR site